gnodwell/Guelph-Course-Selection-Manager/README.md

 2. Navigate to root project folder.
 3. Type "python3 cli.py" to run program.
 4. Use the numbered menu to operate the CLI tool and follow the prompts to perform searchs.

+To use the Web Application:

+1. Start NGINX web server by typing "sudo systemctl start nginx".
+2. Using a browser navigate to "http://131.104.49.104/".
+2. Stop NGINX web server by typing "sudo systemctl stop nginx".